Published

 Related

 Prefab homes are often compared by floor plan, square footage, exterior style, and interior finish.
-Those choices matter, but the site is part of the decision too.
+Those choices matter, but the site can decide whether the project is simple or difficult.

-A buyer should ask whether the land is ready for delivery, installation, utility connection, drainage management, and long-term maintenance.
+A buyer needs to know whether the land is ready for delivery, installation, utility connection, drainage management, and future service access.
 A strong model can still face delays if the site is not prepared.

-A basic readiness review should include road access, driveway width, turning space, slope, soil and drainage conditions, foundation planning, overhead obstructions, utility availability, staging space, and local permit expectations.
+A readiness review covers road access, driveway width, turning space, slope, soil and drainage conditions, foundation planning, overhead obstructions, utility availability, staging space, and local permit expectations.

-Some of these questions require qualified local professionals.
+Some answers require qualified local professionals.
 Others can be identified early through photos, maps, and a clear description of the property.

-K&K’s buyer education content starts with this idea: choosing a prefab home is not only a design decision.
-It is a planning decision.
+Choosing a prefab home is not only a design decision.
+It is also a land, access, and maintenance decision.